cakemail/frontend-dev-test/README.md

 First, here's what you are given:
   - A _div_ with editable content
   - jQuery
-  -

 Here's what you can use:
-  - Pretty much any library/tool you want.
-Things like Backbone.js or Bootstrap can be used, BUT you cannot use jQuery plugins.
+  - Pretty much any library/tool you want, BUT you cannot use jQuery plugins.
 We let you use jQuery itself, and that should be enough.

 And here's what we want:
   - A tooltip object
     - The tooltip must accept a X number of components (think of components as tools that can can be listed in the tooltip)
   - An object for each emoji (think of them as components)
   - All object oriented
-  -

 Remember, we want to see what you are capable of.
 The use of other resources should be used only to help your code, not do it for you !